Roudranil/comparative-analysis-of-ml-algorithms/README.md

-# Comparative Analysis of DEcision trees, Naive Bayes and Ensemble models
+# Comparative Analysis of Decision trees, Naive Bayes and Ensemble models